Anomalies and the Green-Schwarz Mechanism: The Green-Schwarz solution

 {\bf Type-I string theory with space-filling D- and anti-D-branes.} We consider next the GS cancellation mechanism for type-IIB strings in the presence of one orientifold O9-plane and a stack of~$m$ D9-branes and~$n$ anti-D9-branes~\cite{sugimoto}.
 The gauge group is~$\mbox{SO}(m)\times\mbox{SO}(n)$ and the charged massless chiral fields are a positive chirality fermion in the adjoint of~SO($m$), a positive chirality fermion in the symmetric tensor representation of~SO($n$), and a negative chirality spinor in the bifundamental of~$\mbox{SO}(m)\times\mbox{SO}(n)$.
 These are excitations of open strings with endpoints attached to two D9-branes, two anti-D9-branes, and one D9-brane and one anti-D9-brane respectively.
 Adding to this the contributions of the positive helicity gravitino and the negative helicity dilatino, the 12-form anomaly polynomial is given by

 where the explicit expression for each term can be found in eqs.~\eqref{eq:I1/2_grav}, \eqref{eq:I3/2_grav}, and~\eqref{eq:I1/2_12}.
-We just look at the two terms that spell trouble for the implementation of the GS mechanism, which are the ones containing~$p_{3}$ and~$\mbox{ch}_{6}$.
+We just look at the two terms spelling trouble for the implementation of the GS mechanism, which are the ones containing~$p_{3}$ and~$\mbox{ch}_{6}$.
 The first one is proportional to

 which cancels for~$m-n=32$.
 As to the second offending term, we search for identities relating the traces of~$\mathcal{F}^{6}$ in the various representations to those in the fundamental.
 The relevant ones are